realmcu/HoneyGUI/doc/en/GUI-APP/LVGL/fwk_app_lvgl.md

 #### Conclusion

-- **Applicable Scenarios**: For large screen sizes (e.g., 800x480) and full-frame drawing, HoneyGUI is recommended.
+- **Applicable Scenarios**: For large screen sizes (e.g. 800x480) and full-frame drawing, HoneyGUI is recommended.
 For frequent partial screen refresh projects, LVGL is recommended.
 For block drawing when RAM resources are tight, HoneyGUI is recommended, with section recommended parameters set to 10.
 - **Rotation, Scaling**: LVGL performs faster in 2D rendering using a 2x2 matrix compared to HoneyGUI's 3x3 matrix, which handles more data for 2D rendering.
 For 2.5D or pseudo-3D effects, HoneyGUI will perform better.
 - In practical projects, select the suitable framework based on specific frame rate requirements, system resources, and other functional needs.
 Conduct specific performance testing and evaluation if possible.